USDA-ARS-NWRC/smrf/docs/CONTRIBUTING.rst

 Look through the GitHub issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.
 If the added feature expands the options available in the config flie, please make them available by adding to the CoreConfig.ini in ./smrf/framework/CoreConfig.ini.
-For more information on syntax for this, please reference :ref:`Core Configuration`
+For more information on syntax for this, please reference the configuration section.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~